learning-zone/css-basics/css-multiple-choice-questions.md

 }
 ```

-- A) Rotates, then translates, then scales — order doesn't matter
+- A) Rotates, then translates, then scales — order doesn\'t matter
 - B) Translates 50% right, rotates 15 degrees, and scales 1.2× — applied left-to-right
 - C) Scales first, then rotates, then translates
 - D) Only the last transform function applies